Mistletoe-git/REAPS/README.md

 ## ✏ Citation

-If REAPS is relevant to your work, please cite our paper:
+If REAPS is relevant to your work, please consider citing our paper:

 ```bibtex
 @article{qiu2026reaps,